 Our company culture encourages innovation and creativity, which allows us to discover new trends, and figure out what works and doesn't work so that we can share advice with our clients.
 Video is a tool and tactic that we've explored and had the opportunity to get creative with.

 If you're wondering how you can use video as part of your sales process, keep reading!

 Adding human context has been a proven tactic for quite some time.
 Science tells us, the more we “see” someone, the greater the chance we “like” them before we even meet for the first time.
 It’s one of the reasons Real Estate agents have included their headshots on business cards, “For Sale,” collateral and electronic signatures for years!

 If you’re not sure where to start using video, here are 5 ways you can make video work for you.

 5 Ways to Use Video in the Sales Process

 1. Video to engage and connect with prospects.

-One the newest and proven tactics to help engage prospects and customers in your sales process is using video to stand out and add human context to what would likely have been email otherwise.
+One of the newest and proven tactics to help engage prospects and customers in your sales process is using video to stand out and add human context to what would likely have been emailed otherwise.